Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube

 \subsubsection{Hysteresis process}

-The magnetization is calculated with increasing and decreasing external magnetic fields.
+The magnetization is calculated by increasing and decreasing the external magnetic fields.
 The saturation limit $M= \pm 1$, is achieved as the system spins are favoured to align with the field.
-The net magnetization increases with increasing magnetic field, further it reduces in a slightly different path with the decrease in the field strength to form a loop.
-The hysteresis loops for different temperatures are plotted in Fig. \ref{f9}.
-The magnetization shows sudden shift to the saturation value at lower temperatures.
+The net magnetization increases with increasing magnetic field, further it decreases in a slightly different path with the decrease in the field strength to form a loop.
+The hysteresis loops for different temperatures are plotted in Fig. \ref{f14}.
+The magnetization shows a sudden shift to its saturation value at lower temperatures.
 As the temperature increases, the magnetization follows a curved path and gradually reaches the saturation value.
-The remanent magnetization is observed at zero field, and the coercive force is observed within the field values for which the net magnetization is zero.
-The hysteresis loop area reduces and the coercive force decreases with the increasing temperature.
-At the transition temperature ($T_C=2.2$), the remanent magnetization gets reduced, the coercive force becomes zero, and the forward and reverse paths merge to give a zero hysteresis area.
+The remanent magnetization is observed at zero field and the coercive force is observed within the field values for which the net magnetization is zero.
+With the increase in temperature, the hysteresis loop area reduces and the coercive force is also found to decrease.
+At the transition temperature ($T_C=2.2$), the remanent magnetization gets reduced and the coercive force becomes zero.
+The forward and reverse paths merge to give a zero hysteresis area at $T_C=2.2$.
 After the transition temperature, the system is no longer ferromagnetic but transits to a paramagnetic state.